× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 Level 1.
 With this upgrade, your Creature gains the following benefits:

-• It can take 3 seconds (independent of its DEX) to increase in size to a Small creature, or use another 3 (independent of its DEX) to change its size back to Tiny;
+• It can take 3 seconds to increase in size to a Small creature, or use another 3 to change its size back to Tiny;

 Level 2.
 Your Creature’s Level 2 upgrade bestows the following benefits:

-• It can now take 6 seconds (independent of its DEX) to become either Tiny, Small, or Medium;
+• It can now take 6 seconds to become Tiny, Small, or Medium;

-• you gain 1 more point (or 2 half (.5) points) with which to increase its ability scores (up to 10) and 3 more SP;
+• You gain 1 more point or 2 half (.5) points with which to increase its ability scores (up to 6) and 3 more SP;

 Level 3.
 With its 3rd upgrade, your Creature gains the following the benefits:

-• It can now become either Tiny, Small, Medium, or Big over the course of 6 seconds (independent of its DEX);
+• It can now become Tiny, Small, Medium, or Big over the course of 6 seconds;

-• you gain 1 more point (or 2 half (.5) points) with which to increase your Creature’s ability scores (up to 6), as well as 3 more SP;
+• You gain 1 more point or 2 half (.5) points with which to increase your Creature’s ability scores (up to 8), as well as 3 more SP;

 Level 1.
 This upgrade bestows the following features: